twbs/bootstrap/site/content/docs/5.1/layout/columns.md

 ### Column breaks

 Breaking columns to a new line in flexbox requires a small hack: add an element with `width: 100%` wherever you want to wrap your columns to a new line.
-Normally this is accomplished with multiple `.row`s, but not every implementation method can account for this.
+Usually, this is accomplished with multiple `.row`s, but not every implementation method can account for this.

 {{< example class="bd-example-row" >}}
 <div class="container">